blopa/Contract-Builder/README.md

 - Add list of recent used documents
 - Add option to save a built contract
 - Add option to save contract variables
-- Add option to download .docx file for vue.js version

 ## License
 MIT License